MicrosoftDocs/win32/desktop-src/SecProv/unlockwithexternalkey-win32-encryptablevolume.md

 ---
-Description: Uses a provided external key to access the contents of a data volume. ms.assetid: e383767e-8557-469c-bc44-f67591c46f23
+description: Uses a provided external key to access the contents of a data volume. ms.assetid: e383767e-8557-469c-bc44-f67591c46f23
 title: UnlockWithExternalKey method of the Win32_EncryptableVolume class ms.topic: reference